 Apart from the designation of specially protected areas, cetaceans are fully protected in most jurisdictional waters of the South Atlantic.
-In South Africa, the Marine Living Resources Act of 1998 has established strict conservation rules for cetaceans and laid the foundations for whalewatching regulations, which nowadays include a refined operator permit system.
+In South Africa, the Marine Living Resources Act of 1998 has established strict conservation rules for cetaceans and laid the foundations for whale watching regulations, which nowadays include a refined operator permit system.
 In Brazil, the killing, capture or intentional harassment of cetaceans was banned permanently in 1987 through federal law.
 There is a compendium of Federal, State and Local laws intended to protect cetaceans.
-Federal Law n^o 7.643/1987 prohibits "fishing, or any form of intentional harassment of all cetacean species in Brazilian waters".
-Federal Decree n^o 6.514/2008 prohibits "willfully molest any species of cetacean, pinniped or sirenian in Brazilian territorial waters".
-As for the whalewatching tour, Ordinance IBAMA n^o.
-117/1996, amended by n^o 24/2002, deals with the procedures to be adopted especially in relation to whales, and IBAMA Ordinance n^o 05/1995 is specific to dolphins spinner of Fernando de Noronha (Silva - JR., J. M. Os golfinhos de Noronha.
-São Paulo: Bambu.
-2010).
-In Argentina, a country that prohibited whaling activities in the early 1950's in its jurisdictional waters, all cetaceans are protected federally and Provinces regulate its non-lethal use.
-In Chubut Province, provincial laws and regulations are particularly aimed at the regulation of whalewatching.
-Also in Uruguay since 2002 federal regulations are in place to prevent harassment of cetaceans and establish appropriate whalewatching norms.
-Species such as the Southern right whale, because of their outstanding cultural and economic value for whalewatching and the development of coastal communities, have also been given special protection under different legal measures (e.g. National Natural Monument in Argentina, State Natural Monument in Santa Catarina, Brazil, etc.).
+Federal cetacean species in Brazilian waters".
+Federal Decree n^o 6.514/2008 prohibits anyone from "willfully molest any species of cetacean, pinniped or sirenian in Brazilian territorial waters".
+As for the whale watching tour, Ordinance IBAMA n^O. 117/1996, amended by n^o 24/2002, deals with the procedures to be adopted especially in relation to whales, and IBAMA Ordinance n^o 05/1995 is specific to spinner dolphins (Stenella longirostris) of Fernando de Noronha.